 Many collectors love Duaív’s paintings because they’re so uplifting.
 They’re colorful, cheerful, and bright – almost buzzing with movement across the canvas.
 The artist uses cans of paint rather than tubes, working with various sizes of palette knives and tiny brushes, smoothing with his fingers.
 While he only uses six to eight colors on his palette, a full spectrum of hues shines within each painting.
 His inspiration comes from his travels and his favorite artists of the past, especially nineteenth and twentieth French artists such as Monet and Cézanne and Dutch artists such as Vermeer and Frans Hals.

-In 2003, world renowned cellist, Yo-Yo Ma, sponsored Duaív’s immigration to the United States, and in 2011, he became a citizen.
+In 2003, world renowned cellist, Yo-Yo Ma began working with Duaív and a friendship blossomed between the two musicians.
 As a thank you, Duaív painted Yo-Yo Ma on the cover of his own album.
-Currently a resident of Florida, Duaív spends much of his time in live performances.
+Duaiv became a U.S. citizen in 2011 and is currently a resident of Florida.
+Duaív spends much of his time in live performances.
 Through the means of what he calls, “Happenings,” Duaív performs spontaneous concerts at galleries and outdoor spaces, accompanied on piano while playing his cello before his book signings and gallery openings.
 Most recently, Duaív has traveled aboard cruise ships, painting in live performances and inspiring audience participation.
 Notably, for Barack Obama’s inauguration, Duaív painted a portrait of the president in front of a live audience while the inauguration sounded on television around the ship.
 The most important thing to Duaív is being able to share his art as an experience, inspiring his audience.

 Duaív has painted for many events in Cannes, including the Salon de la Gastronomie at the Palais des Festivals where he painted world-renowned chefs.
 For the fiftieth anniversary of the Cannes Film Festival, Duaív designed the sides of two buses with the landscape of the area and faces of popular film stars over the decades, which were hung in the former transportation museum in Mougins.